OK

 Share Group Bulk Codes

-• Click the arrow next to the code you wish to issue/email to your students and enter the candidate's email address.
+• Click the arrow envelope next to the code you wish to issue/email to your students and enter the candidate's email address.
 This will email both the access code and passkey to the candidate to allow them to redeem and schedule their in-person proctoring at a Prometric test center.

 • Once your candidate redeems the access code and passkey, they will then be asked to schedule their testing day and time with Prometric by clicking the green Schedule exam button.